About This Episode

 And understand that control is a principle it’s not a rule, it’s not a policy, it’s a principle that gets implemented as a policy.
 So the idea of separation of duties is, in the case of technology is the person who has access to a system to go and change, it can’t go and remove themselves from the logs, right, they shouldn’t be able to erase the evidence that they actually wouldn’t made a modification that separation of duties, right?
 Not that you necessarily have to have somebody say, approve a change independent of you.
 Right, that doesn’t really matter.

-So you know, sock one is all about sort of you decide what you want to do you tell the auditor, this is what we want to do, and they certified that looks like the right list.
+So you know, SOC 1 is all about sort of you decide what you want to do you tell the auditor, this is what we want to do, and they certified that looks like the right list.
 And then they say, Okay, did you do all those things start to is really making up for the deficiency there.
 And that it has a prescriptive list of these are the things you should do.
 And it breaks it out into five different categories.
 We don’t need to get into here, but it’s a much more sort of prescribed of what those controls are.
 And then you figure out well, how do we as a business and implement those controls.

 Justin McCarthy 12:51